 - Serova's Cell Pouch and DRI's BioHub: These two clinical trials are both testing one piece of infrastructure which might be used later in a cure.
 They are testing a part of a potential cure.
 However, in both cases, the clinical trials being run now require immunosuppression for the rest of the patient's life, so I'm not counting them as testing a cure.

 - Substance P at Hospital for Sick Children Toronto: This trial is avoiding the honeymoon period by testing for insulin production.
 Patients must inject more than 1/2 unit/kg to be accepted, therefore they will accept recently diagnosed people, if they are injecting enough insulin to be passed the honeymoon.
 I'm counting this as "Established".

-Finally, please remember that my blog (and therefore this posting) covers research aimed at curing or preventing type-1 diabetes that is currently being tested in humans.
-There is a lot more research going on, not covered here.Please think of this posting as being my personal "thank you" note to all the JDRF staff, volunteers, and everyone who donates money to research a cure for type-1 diabetes:
+Please remember that my blog (and therefore this posting) covers research aimed at curing or preventing type-1 diabetes that is currently being tested in humans.
+There is a lot more research going on than is counted here.Please think of this posting as being my personal "thank you" note to all the JDRF staff, volunteers, and everyone who donates money to research a cure for type-1 diabetes:

 publicjoshualevy at gmail dot com

-All the views expressed here are those of Joshua Levy, and nothing here is official JDRF or JDCA news, views, policies or opinions.
+All the views expressed here are those of Joshua Levy, and nothing here is official JDRF, JDCA, or Bigfoot Biomedical news, views, policies or opinions.
+In my day job, I work in software for Bigfoot Biomedical.
 My daughter has type-1 diabetes and participates in clinical trials, which might be discussed here.
 My blog contains a more complete non-conflict of interest statement.
 Thanks to everyone who helps with the blog.